xshche05/IPK-2024-sniffer/README.md

 - The application analyzes the packet headers according to the selected protocols and functionalities to extract relevant information.
 - Finally, it displays the filtered packets in a human-readable format to the standard output.

+Implementation of the sniffer application uses the `C#` programming language and `SharpPcap` library, which is a .NET wrapper for the Libpcap library.
+Additionally, the application uses the `PacketDotNet` library to parse packet headers and extract information from the captured packets.

 ## Tests
 In this section, we will describe the tests that were performed on the sniffer.
 For testing purposes, `wireshark` is used to capture packets and send them to the network.
 The sniffer was then used to capture the packets and print the output.